 Land and construction in progress, if any, are not depreciated.
-The capital assets of the Academy are depreciated using the straight-line method over the following estimated useful lives:
+Right to use assets of the Academy are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
+The other capital assets of the Academy are depreciated using the straight-line method over the following estimated useful lives:

-Lives
+Capital Asset Classes Lives

-3 - 15
+Furniture and equipment 3 - 15

-5 - 30
+Leasehold improvements 5 - 30

+Right to use - buildings 6